dhis2/dhis2-docs/src/commonmark/en/content/user/messaging.md

 2. Click a message.

-    If the message is part of a conversation, you'll see all messages in this conversation.
+    If the message is part of a conversation, you will see all messages in this conversation.

 ## Create a feedback message